astropy/SPISEA/docs/index.rst

 Change Log
 ----------
+2.1.7 (2022-10-26)
+  * Made several updates to the extinction law objects, including:
+    * Added Indebetouw05, Schoedel10, Fritz11, and NoguerasLara20 laws
+    * Improved docs and added plotting functions for Nishiyama09, RomanZuniga07 laws
+    * Updated K-band scale wavelength for Fitzpatrick07, NoguerasLara18 to match published values
+    * Updated assorted "under the hood" functions to handle new laws
+    * Added more test functions for the extinction laws

+2.1.6 (2022-09-15)
+  * Bugfix in how evolution object identifies what age and metallicity model to pull from the grid of available models.
+Previously, it used first grid model where grid model value > requested value (numpy.searchsorted routine).
+Now, is takes grid model where the difference between the grid model value and requested value is minimized.
+This is most relevant for metallicity selection for MIST isochrones, where the model grid metallicities are spaced out.

 2.1.5 (2022-07-20)
   * Added additional parameters to get_bb_atmosphere function to give user control over the min and max wavelength values, as well as